 The majority of ministries shall be associated with parish areas.
-However, consonant with the Third Article Declaratory, Presbytery shall allocate ministries among certain recognised areas of service to a maximum of 2.5FTE no later than December 2022, which information shall be added to this Plan as soon as is feasible.
+However, consonant with the Third Article Declaratory, Presbytery shall allocate ministries among certain recognised areas of service to a maximum of 1.5FTE no later than December 2023 after consultation with the PMPIC, Strategy Officer, relevant Presbytery Committee Convenors and others, which information shall be added to this Plan as soon as is feasible.